-You will live your lives in a world with competing worldviews.
-But it is worse than that really.
-It is not as if these worldviews are in amiable competition for your allegiance.
-They are at war with each other.
-It is a war of ideas, yes, but eventually wars of ideas become bloody.
-You, my dear children, will pick a side in this conflict.
-There is no avoiding that fact.
-You will be touched by it as well, no matter what side you choose, even if that side is one of pacifism, Unitarianism or live and let live.
+Just so you know, you’ll be living your lives in a world of competing worldviews.
+But it’s worse than that really.
+It’s not as if these worldviews are in friendly competition for your allegiance.
+No, they are at war with each other.
+And you, my dear children, will pick a side in this conflict, and there’s no avoiding that fact.
+All of us are touched by this war, and you shouldn’t expect that it will be any different for you regardless of what side you choose, even if that side is one of pacifism, Unitarianism, or live and let live.

-If you follow the path that I’ve pointed out for you, that is to say, if you follow Jesus, you will likewise be attacked in any number of ways.
+If you follow the path that I’ve pointed out to you, you’ll likewise be attacked in any number of ways.
 Scripture is clear on this matter.
-So in this letter I would like to paint those attacks with a wide brush and then point out something worth noting.
-But fist let me define the key term, “attack”.
+So in this letter I’d like to paint those attacks with a wide brush and then try to get something across to you that I think is difficult to comprehend.

-For this reason I would admonish you to study your culture.
-Know it.
+For this reason, I would admonish you to study your culture in light of scripture.
 Understand that attacks on your faith are not coming from nowhere or nothing.
-They have a source, always, a belief system from which it attacks.
-Realize that it, like all other religions, are at war with God and His law, and it means to win.
-Understand that those who fall away from Christianity, and embraced this Godless culture, have not fallen away from religion but have merely exchanged the one true God for an idol.
-They have simply allowed that God be usurped by an idol, which in your culture’s case, is man.
+They always have a source and belief system from which the attacks are being launched, and usurpation of your current faith in favor of theirs is always the goal.
+Realize that it, like all other religions, is at war with God and His law, and it means to win.
+Understand that those who fall away from Christianity, and embrace this Godless culture have not fallen away from religion but have merely exchanged the one true God for an idol.
+They have simply allowed the one true God to be usurped by another, which in your culture’s case, is Man.

 “These things I have spoken to you, that in Me you may have peace.
-In the world you will have tribulation; but be of good cheer, I have overcome the world”
+In the world you will have tribulation; but be of good cheer, I have overcome the world.”
+(John 16:33)